Sharmin Sultana

 MS in Soil Science (Khulna University)

-Bsc. in Soil Science (Khulna University)
+BSc. in Soil Science (Khulna University)

 Soil Fertility and Plant Nutrition; Irrigation Management and Soil Conservation; Water Quality Assessment